Guide

 - CISA KEV (Known Exploited Vulnerabilities catalog).
 Federal record of CVEs confirmed exploited in the wild.
 Free, authoritative, updated weekly.
 If a CVE is on KEV, your prioritization model should boost it materially regardless of CVSS.

 - EPSS (Exploit Prediction Scoring System).
 Probability score (0–100%) that a given CVE will be exploited in the next 30 days.
 Built by FIRST.org from real-world signals.
-Free.
+Free, and downloadable as a CSV for integration into your own tooling.

 - Vendor threat intel feeds.
 Mandiant, CrowdStrike, Recorded Future, Flashpoint each publish exploitation signals.
 Paid; varies in quality and integration ease.